mmomtchev/Forez/README.md

 Apulia was used as a point of departure to Palestine during the Fourth Crusade.
 And while Sicily is definitely the better choice for a transit to France, the ports of Apulia are much easier to reach when coming from the Holy Land for a ship not equipped with a compass - which was a rare novely at this time.

 In any case, if Kondofre was indeed named after Count of Forez, it would likely been far more official than a simple case of the locals paying homage to a great foreign knight and military commander.
 It was much more likely an official royal charter by the Bulgarian Tzar himself to an important military ally - one that was maybe too sick to continue his journey.

-### Guy of Acre

-While Guy of Acre might also appear to be a very good candidate - since he is the only Forez who remains unaccounted for - his identity or even his very existence is a subject of debate.
-His nobility rank is also not very clear.
-He does not appear in any primary sources - he is mentioned only by de la Mure.
-Even if he is assumed to exist, it still appears very unlikely that he separated from Guy IV and traveled on his own to Bulgaria.

 ### Alternative theories